rmccoy7541/neand_sQTL/log.md

 #### Fri 01 Feb 2019 02:59:06 PM EST
 `SRR1333462.sra.bam` is not yet done, but all other bams are complete and valid according to `samtools quickcheck`.

+#### Fri 01 Feb 2019 06:55:55 PM EST
+`SRR1333462.sra.bam` is still not done, but I think it's almost done because the original is like 6.4Gb and the bam is like a little more the 6.7 right now.

 ### 01/31/2019
 #### Thu 31 Jan 2019 11:56:16 AM EST